Uber pays $20 million to settle claims of driver deception

 The agreement announced Thursday with the Federal Trade Commission covers statements Uber made from late 2013 until 2015 while trying to recruit more drivers to expand its service and remain ahead of its main rival, Lyft.

-The FTC alleged that most Uber drivers were earning far less than Uber claimed in 18 major U.S. cities.
-Regulators also asserted that drivers wound up paying substantially more to lease cars than the company had proclaimed.
+The FTC alleged that most Uber drivers were earning far less in 18 major U.S. cities than Uber published online.
+Regulators also asserted that drivers wound up paying substantially more to lease cars than the company had claimed.

-San Francisco-based Uber says it is pleased to have resolved the matter.
+“Many consumers sign up to drive for Uber, but they shouldn’t be taken for a ride about their earnings potential or the cost of financing a car through Uber,” said Jessica Rich, director of the FTC’s Bureau of Consumer Protection.

 Most Read Stories